We have clients who take the opportunity to shoot quick client testimonials on their smartphones or compact cameras, and send them to us for editing.

 Cutting away to other scenes will relieve the visual monotony in the same way that blinking relieves the strain of a long stare.

-Before or after the talking head shoot, shoot some 10 to 15 second shots which illustrate whatever the person is talking about.
 These are cut-away shots which the editor will use to relieve the monotony of the talking head.

 Cut-aways could include wide shots of the building exterior, the reception area, shots of the showroom, wide shots of work areas, products on display, wide shots of a factory, production line, assembly plant.
 Trucks leaving the dispatch dock. etc.